satur-io/OpcacheManagerBundle/README.md

 ## Usage
-:point_right: Note that you must have a server running your app.
-OPCache can't be usually managed from CLI.
-OPCacheManager creates API resources and make requests to these endpoints to manage the OPCache.
+:point_right: Note that you must have a server running your app to use OPCacheManagerBundle.

 Use these simple commands: